alibaba-archive/aliyun-odps-flume-plugin/README.md

 ```
 $ ls {YOUR_FLUME_DIRECTORY}/plugins.d
-odps_sink
+flume-datahub-sink
 ```

 The ODPS sink should be available for Flume now.
-You can use this sink by set the type of the Flume sink to **com.aliyun.odps.flume.sink.OdpsSink**.
-Details about the configure paramters of the ODPS sink are listed in [Sink Paramters](http://github.com/aliyun/aliyun-odps-flume-plugin/wiki/sink-parameter).
+You can use this sink by set the type of the Flume sink to **com.aliyun.datahub.flume.sink.DatahubSink**.
+Details about the configure paramters of the Datahub sink are listed in [Sink Paramters](http://github.com/aliyun/aliyun-odps-flume-plugin/wiki/sink-parameter).

 ## Tutorial
 ---